gianellin/intro-component/README.md

-# Frontend Mentor - Intro component with sign up form solution
+# Intro component with sign up form solution

-This is a solution to the Intro with sign up form challenge on Frontend Mentor.
+This is a solution to the Intro component with sign up form challenge on Frontend Mentor.

 ## Table of contents